anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-b/2-marketing-basics.md

 ### New Company Capabilities

-- Can use the internet as a powerful information and sales channel, including for individually differentiated goods.
+- Can use the internet as powerful information and sales channel, including for individually differentiated goods.
   – Can collect fuller and richer information about markets, customers, prospects, and competitors.
   – Can reach customers quickly and efficiently via social media and mobile marketing, sending targeted ads, coupons, and information.
 - One can not simply steal an idea.